Renouf Atoni

-Renouf Atoni (né To'omaga; born 25 June 1995) is a New Zealand rugby league footballer who plays as a for Castleford Tigers in the Super League.
+Renouf Atoni (né To'omaga; born 25 June 1995) is a New Zealand rugby league footballer who plays as a for the Castleford Tigers in the Super League.

 He previously played for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 Background

 Atoni was born in Porirua, New Zealand.
 He is of Samoan (through Mother) and Tokelauan (through Father) descent.

 His junior club was the Porirua Vikings.